 What are the advantages of treating a mid-shaft femoral shaft fracture with an intramedullary nail as compared to casting or traction?

-complications/patient morbidity may be seen despite this treatment?)
+(Also: what complications/patient morbidity may be seen despite this treatment?)

 A mid-shaft femoral fracture in a skeletally mature individual is most commonly treated with an intramedullary (IM) nail (Figure 1).
 Other treatment options include casting and traction.
 Unless the patient is not stable enough for surgery, IM nail is the preferred treatment for two major reasons: a nail preserves bone alignment and maximizes patient mobility.

 The goal of treatment in fracture is restoration of function, and for a femur fracture, that means (at the minimum) the limb’s original length and alignment must be restored.

 By using an IM nail, the bone is fixed at its intended length, alignment and rotation.
 Without a nail, the pull of muscles still attached might tend to shorten, bend, or rotate the bone (Figure 2).

 Although traction can keep a fractured bone reasonably aligned and held at its normal length, traction is even more restrictive than casting.
 This is because the patient must remain in bed.
 Prolonged bed rest can produce complications such as bed sores, blood clots, and atelectasis.

 While a common definitive treatment before the mid-1900s, traction is still used today, but primarily as a temporizing treatment: holding the bone in reasonable position for a short period as the patient is optimized for surgery.